MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Copy formatting

-When set to `true`, the color and font formatting of selected text is also copied to your clipboard.
-When set to `false`, only plain text is copied to your clipboard.
+When this is set to `true`, the color and font formatting of selected text is also copied to your clipboard.
+When it's set to `false`, only plain text is copied to your clipboard.

 **Property name:** `copyFormatting`